Contact us on: 0151 727 1355

-If you are experiencing abuse and require urgent advice, contact the National Women’s Aid free helpline on 0808 2000 247 (available 24 hours a day, seven days a week) or the Men’s Advice Line on 0808 801 0327.
+If you are experiencing domestic abuse and require urgent advice, please contact the National Women’s Aid free helpline on 0808 2000 247 (available 24 hours a day, seven days a week) or the Men’s Advice Line on 0808 801 0327.

 If it is an emergency, please call 999.

 If you are un-able to speak on the phone ' The silent solution' helps people who are unable to speak, but who genuinely need police assistance.

 After calling 999, dial 55 to be put through to your local police station.
 The call handler will ask you some simple yes or no questions.
 If you are not able to speak, listen carefully to the questions and instructions from the call handler so they can assess your call and arrange help if needed.